-The South West Adult Position of Trust Framework is at:

-https://safeguardingpartnership.swindon.gov.uk/downloads/file/900/south_west_position_of_trust_framework .
-This document provides a high-level, overarching framework for the South West region on the approach and process to follow when responding to allegations and concerns relating to people who work in a Position of Trust (PiPoT) with adults who have care and support needs.
+The South West Position of Trust Framework provides a high-level, overarching framework for the South West region on the approach and process to follow when responding to allegations and concerns relating to people who work in a Position of Trust (PiPoT) with adults who have care and support needs.
 The document is directed at agencies and individuals who are "relevant partners" as defined in Section 6 of the Care Act 2014, and/or who are members of their local Safeguarding Adults Board, and those agencies providing universal care and support services.